 - confusion and memory loss

-- red and sore gums, mouth or lips and problems with your teeth
+- red and sore gums, mouth, tongue or lips and you might have problems with your teeth

 - seizures (fits), twitching or shaking of the body

 - eye problems such as dry, painful eyes and sensitivity to light